NicholasMacedo/dummyjs/readme.md

 ## Usage

-Add this to your HTML page:
+Add this to your HTML page to include the JS Library:

 `<script src="https://dummyjs.com/dummy.js"></script>`